Deck Repair In Caledon

 Deck repair in Caledon only makes sense when the structure still deserves it.
 Loose guards, rotted framing, tired stairs, and bad drainage do not become safe because the surface boards got swapped.

-Caledon permits still come down to proper structural drawings and code clean guard and stair details.
-Bigger property does not mean looser rules.
-On local yards around Bolton and Inglewood, the real decision is whether the deck needs repair, partial rebuild, or a full replacement plan that actually suits the house.
+Any deck over 24 inches (600 mm) from grade or attached to the house requires a permit through Town of Caledon Building Services.
+Structural drawings, guard height, stair details, and footing specs all need to be code-clean before submission — larger lots do not mean looser rules.
+On local yards around Palgrave and Caledon East, the real decision is whether the deck needs repair, partial rebuild, or a full replacement plan that actually suits the house.

 What Is Usually Repairable